 Charley Landgraf is widely recognized by his clients and peers as a leading "go-to" practitioner for challenging legislative and regulatory problems.
-Over the last three-plus decades, he has been involved in major legislative and regulatory initiatives involving insurance and financial services, international trade, environment, energy, housing finance, intellectual property, cyber-risk, and taxation.
+Over the last three-plus decades, he has been involved in major legislative and regulatory initiatives involving insurance and financial services, international trade, energy, environment, housing finance, intellectual property, cyber-risk, and taxation.
 If it's a difficult or complex problem for sophisticated clients, Charley can help and is often called upon.

 Charley proudly co-chairs the firm's Legislative & Public Policy team, where he has successfully navigated complex legislative and regulatory issues for clients in the insurance, banking, real estate, mutual fund, technology, steel, and energy industries, among others.

 Charley has also formed and provided corporate and regulatory advice to various onshore and offshore insurance companies, including association and single-parent captives and risk retention groups, and he has deep experience in trade-in-services and insurance regulation at the state, federal, and transnational levels.
 He assisted in drafting the 1993 Russian Insurance Law, and has advised the China Insurance Regulatory Commission on regulatory development.

 Prior to joining the firm, Charley was Managing Partner of the Washington, DC office of a former international law firm.
 He has a working knowledge of Russian and Thai.

 - Played a key role in representing clients in connection with the development of Title V of the Dodd-Frank Wall Street Reform and Consumer Protection Act, both with respect to the creation of the Federal Insurance Office and the passage of the Nonadmitted and Reinsurance Reform Act, and has remained thoroughly engaged in the ongoing debate over insurance regulatory modernization.